 Last Updated on

 There have been several advancements in microscopy techniques over the years.
 These range from traditional optical microscopes to more modern electron microscopes.
 One of these techniques is fluorescence microscopy.
 It uses lasers and fluorescent dyes to observe living cells in greater detail.
+A fluorescence microscope helps study living cells.

 Carl Reichert, August Weisse, and Richard Zsigmondy helped develop the first fluorescence microscope.
 Since then, these microscopes have become better and more complex.
 Today, we use fluorescence microscopes for numerous purposes.